solo-io/unik/docs/install.md

 $ cd unik
 $ make install
 ```
-Continue to [configuration](configure.md) to learn how to configure your unik setup
+Continue to [configuration](configure.md) to learn how to configure your UniK setup

 ---
 #### Building Containers from Source